teeuwen/btdwm/README.md

-# dwm - dynamic window manager
+# btdwm - Bastiaan Teeuwen's dynamic window manager
-dwm is an extremely fast, small, and dynamic window manager for X.
+btdwm is a fork of dwm-xcb which again is a fork of dwm, an extremely fast, small, and dynamic window manager for X (see LICENSE file). btdwm contains a number of (in my eyes) enhancements over dwm and dwm-xcb.

+Enhancements over dwm:

+	* libnotify notifications
+	* Per tag layout
+	* Probably more, I should've put this on version control earlier on...

+Enhancements over dwm-xcb:

+	* Drawing is done using Cairo instead of XCB
+	* Text drawing is done using Pango instead of XCB
+	* Various bug-fixes

+Other changes:

+	* The default colorscheme had been adjusted to my likings
+	* The clock is now baked in to the center of the statusbar
+	* More color palettes
+	* ...

 ## Requirements